-Ionis' achievement of the approved corporate objectives for the year.
+- Ionis' achievement of the approved corporate objectives for the year.
 At the end of each year, the Compensation Committee meets to evaluate Ionis' overall performance.
-As described below in the chart called "Evaluation of 2015 Corporate Objectives" the Compensation Committee measures Ionis' performance based upon the achievement of goals that were set at the beginning of the year and agreed upon by our Board and upper management.

-- In addition, the Compensation Committee considers our one-, three- and five-year total stockholder returns, and based on these returns may reduce the Individual Performance Factors for our executive officers. - The Compensation Committee then reviews the Company Performance Factor history from the prior ten years to form a comparison for our current year's successes and/or failures. - Finally, the Compensation Committee approves each executive officer's Individual Performance Factor based on the individual's performance.
+As described below in the chart called "Evaluation of 2017 Corporate Objectives," the Compensation Committee measures Ionis' performance based upon the achievement of goals set at the beginning of the year with objective measures and agreed upon by our Board and upper management. - In addition, the Compensation Committee considers our one-, three- and five-year total stockholder returns, and based on these returns has negative discretion to reduce the Corporate Performance Factor and Individual Performance Factors for our executive officers. - The Compensation Committee then reviews the Company Performance Factor history from the prior ten years to form a comparison for our current year's successes and/or failures. - Finally, the Compensation Committee approves each executive officer's Individual Performance Factor based on the individual's performance.